Guides

 Do palm lines really change over time?

 Yes.
 While your basic hand structure remains constant, fine lines appear, deepen, shift, and fade throughout your life.
 Major life changes, health shifts, and personal growth leave traces.
 The three major lines (heart, head, life) change slowly; minor lines and markings change more noticeably.
-This is why practitioners recommend comparing readings over time — the changes themselves tell a story about your evolution.
+This is why practitioners recommend comparing readings over time.
+The changes themselves tell a story about your evolution.
+For the full deep dive into why and how this happens, see our complete guide on whether palm lines can change.

 Should I make life decisions based on a palm reading?